MicrosoftDocs/OData-docs/Odata-docs/webapi/first-odata-api.md

 ### Chained queries

 Chained queries can consume excessive resources.
 Consider using `[Queryable(AllowedQueryOptions=AllowedQueryOptions.{Option})]` to disable expensive operations.
 Consider restricting `$orderby` to properties in a clustered index.
-See `<xref:web-api/advanced/odata-security#query-security>` for more information.
+See [Security Guidance for ASP.NET Core Web API OData](odata-security.md) for more information.

 OData queries can be chained to make a complex query.
 For example, appending `?$skip=2&$select=name,priority&$orderBy=priority desc&filter=priority gt 1` returns the following data: